Kodylow/bullpen/README.md

 nix develop
 ```

-Then build the project and run tests using `just` commands:
+Then build the project and run commands using `just`:

 ```bash
 # Available just recipes: